frappe/erpnext_documentation/user/manual/en/setting-up/print/raw-printing.md

 #### 2.1 Installing QZ Tray application on the client computer

 Download and install the QZ Tray application on the computer to which your thermal printer is connected.
-This application can be found at its [offical site](https://qz.io/download/).
+This application can be found at its [official site](https://qz.io/download/).
 Currently, Windows, macOS, and Linux are supported by QZ Tray.
 During the installation you will be prompted to install Java if not already installed, please install Java to complete the installation.
-Further instrustions on installing the QZ Tray Application can be found at the below link:
+Further instructions on installing the QZ Tray Application can be found at the below link:
 - [Installing QZ Tray](https://qz.io/wiki/using-qz-tray)

 #### 2.2 Create Raw Commands Print Format